honganh1206/computer-study/AI/LLMs/Blogs/How I program with LLMs.md

 1. Avoid creating situations with so much complexity and ambiguity.
 Start a request with a blank slate
 2. Ask for work that is easy to verify.
 Something like "Rewrite all of the new tests with <a new concept so that the tests are easier to read>".
 Redoing work is extremely cheap with LLMs

+Ideal task for an LLM: **Retrieve information about common libraries**

+> [!WARNING]
+> ALWAYS pass an LLM's code through a compiler (well obviously) and run the tests

+## Extra code structure is much cheaper?

+There will be tradeoffs we make every day as we write, read and refactor code.

+The same goes for LLMs: Small packages of code give LLMs complete and isolated context for a piece of work, while big packages help us with less typing to specify the context

+> [!TIP]
+> Use LLM code generation as a form of **specialized search** by asking it to include references
+> Use imperative sentences in the prompt e.g., "In the tests, implement the simplest, most readable version of the standard code for quartiles over a fixed set of known values in a slice."